Jerrysuper123/event-bite/README.md

 The landing page above summarizes everything about this app.
 Access the live demo [here]().

 Eventful is a central portal connecting event attendees and organizers in real-time.
-The front-end is built using React connectng to the restful API powered by Express and Node Js.
+The front-end is built using React connecting to the restful API powered by Express and Node Js.

 ## Summary